 Changing starters is rarely fun, particularly if the vehicle is fitted with headers and a deep oil pan.
 Many enthusiasts readily change starters without checking pinion gear to ring gear clearance, yet improper clearance can cause repeated starter or ring gear failure.
 Checking clearance is relatively quick and easy.
 After the starter has been installed, use a screwdriver to pull the pinion gear into the ring gear.
 Follow by using your opposite hand to slide a PAPER CLIP, typically .035″, in between the “valley” of the ring gear and the starter pinion gear.
 If the paper clip can be slipped in between the gears, you’re “good to go”.
 If not, place a shim in between the starter and engine block, and re-check the clearance.

 While on the subject of starting systems, if you use a traditional lead/acid battery and encounter a no-crank condition, it could be caused by battery terminal corrosion.
 Often visibly evident as white or white/blue crystals, corrosion can be quickly removed without the need for elbow grease.
-Simply disconnect the battery, sprinkle a light amount of BAKING SODA on the terminals and proceed by pouring a small amount of water over the soda.
+One of the most popular household remedies in the kitchen, BAKING SODA is just as deserving of a place in the workshop.
+Simply disconnect the battery, sprinkle a light amount of baking soda on the terminals and proceed by pouring a small amount of water over the soda.
 The mixture quickly dissolves the corrosion without having to expose your hands to acid.
 Coating the terminals lightly with white lithium grease can prevent future corrosion.